evidence/test-sched-dl/README.md

 ========================

-This is a minimal set of scripts to test and visualize on kernelshark the behavior of SCHED_DEADLINE under several corcumstances (e.g., migration, switch to CFS, parameters change, etc.).
+This is a minimal set of scripts to test and visualize on kernelshark the behavior of SCHED_DEADLINE under several circumstances (e.g., migration, switch to CFS, parameters change, etc.).

 Requirements